 The Law Foundation of Ontario created the Guthrie Award in 1996 to honour H. Donald Guthrie who served as a Foundation trustee for 21 years, including 13 years as Chair.
 The Guthrie Award recognizes outstanding individuals for their contributions to access to justice.

-The 2017 Guthrie Award will once again recognize an access to justice champion.
+The Guthrie Award recognizes access to justice champions.
 Past recipients have come from many directions – the judiciary, private bar, community legal clinics, and nonprofit organizations.
 They saw a chance to make a difference and took it.
 Guthrie recipients built bridges between youth and the justice system; advanced justice for Indigenous peoples; served women experiencing violence; and strengthened the community clinic system to assist people with low-incomes.